aldopando/BellabeatCaseStudy/README.md

 Observations.

 - ***The average total daily sleep time across the participants in this case study is 7 hours.
-Which means, the average participants are achieving the daily goal of 7 hours of sleep  for maintaining optimal mental health, physical health, and overall well-being.
+Which means, the average sample were achieving the daily goal of 7 hours of sleep  for maintaining optimal mental health, physical health, and overall well-being.
 However, we are including naps and sleep segmented in this result.
-This doesn't tell us the real average  daily sleep time that users get during the night and then offset with naps***.
+This doesn't tell us the real sleep time that users got during the night and then offset with naps***.

 ---